-&lt;sup>9 See <philosopherscocoon.typepad.com/blog/2018/12/incentivizing-better-reviewer-behavior.html>, where David Bourget notes that journal editors may aim to select more accomplished, senior scholars as reviewers for this reason.
+9 See <philosopherscocoon.typepad.com/blog/2018/12/incentivizing-better-reviewer-behavior.html>, where David Bourget notes that journal editors may aim to select more accomplished, senior scholars as reviewers for this reason.

-Second, anecdotal reports suggest that reviewers at highly selective journals routinely misjudge papers that larger audiences have judged more accurately.
-Gans and Shepherd ([1994]) report how a variety of classic (including Nobel Prize-winning) economics articles were systemically rejected by top-ranked journals in the field.
+economics articles were systemically rejected by top-ranked journals in the field.
 Anecdotally, this also happens in academic philosophy-for instance, Jason Stanley reported that four of his articles rejected from multiple highly ranked journals are now among the twenty most-cited articles in those very journals since 2000.
-This phenomenon is further illustrated by a study in which twelve articles were submitted to the same highly ranked psychology journals that already published them (Peters and Ceci [1982]).
-Of the nine that made it past desk-rejection, eight of the papers were rejected without reviewers or editors realizing that the journal had already published them-in many cases on the basis of 'serious methodological flaws'.
+10 This phenomenon is further illustrated by a study in which twelve articles were submitted to the same highly ranked psychology journals that already published them (Peters and Ceci [1982]).
+Of the nine that made it past desk rejection, eight of the articles were rejected without reviewers or editors realizing that the journal had already published them-in many cases on the basis of 'serious methodological flaws'.

 How can we square the intuitive thought that prestigious journals will select the most competent reviewers with the empirical research and anecdotes indicating that journal-solicited reviewers are highly unreliable?
-Although we can only speculate, there are reasons to think that journal-solicited reviewers are likely to have a variety of biases that can be expected to interfere with them reliably evaluating paper quality that crowd-sourced reviewers may fail to have, or may not have to the same extent.
+Although we can only speculate, there are reasons to think that journal-solicited reviewers are likely to have a variety of biases that can be expected to interfere with them reliably evaluating article quality that crowd-sourced reviewers may fail to have, or may not have to the same extent.

 First, insofar as journals tend to commission comparatively accomplished reviewers, these reviewers may have biases favouring their own views and work (as they have a vested interest in their views remaining influential) and biases for particular arguments (for example, by authors they admire or are personally acquainted with).
-Relatively accomplished reviewers thus plausibly have reasons to be biased in favour of the status quo, judging papers conservatively to (perhaps subconsciously) preserve the prominence of their own favoured arguments and theories.
+Relatively accomplished reviewers thus plausibly have reasons to be biased in favour of the status quo, judging articles conservatively to (perhaps subconsciously) preserve the prominence of their own favoured arguments and theories.
 The anecdotal cases above plausibly lend at least some support to this, as Nobel Prize-winning and highly cited works tend to make dramatic contributions, while a significant number of them have been rejected by journal reviewers.
 Further, empirical studies on formal peer review support the hypothesis of conservative bias (Luukkonen [2012]; Lee et al. [2013], pp. 9-10; Hug and Ochsner [2022]).
 In contrast, this particular kind of bias seems likely to be less prominent in the general reviewer population, which can be expected to have a more evenly distributed mix of accomplished and less-accomplished authors.